My Photography Exploits for the month of May

 Dave decided not to take up this offer and headed back to the cottage for the afternoon, meanwhile George and Phillipe again headed to the north of the beach, whilst I headed to the highest sand dune to investigate form there.

 I was soon dragging myself along the dune ridgeline, then up to the top of the highest sand dune.
-This took some effort, trying to fight my way through the soft sand on the incline was far form easy, and I will be honest, I nearly threw the towel in.
+This took some effort, trying to fight my way through the soft sand on the incline was far from easy, and I will be honest, I nearly threw the towel in.

 Was the effort worth it, well once I got my breath back and surveyed the views, yes, defiantly, it was.